Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 3. Complete a physical examination at MEPS

-4. Choose your MOS and sign your contract
+4. Select your MOS and sign your contract

 5. Receive your ship date to Basic Training

-Upon arrival at your training location, you’ll go through reception.
-This typically lasts 3-5 days and includes:
+Upon arriving at your training site, you will undergo a reception period, which usually lasts 3-5 days and includes:

 • Haircuts and basic orientation